World Wide Web: Caching

 A web cache is a server computer located either on the public Internet or within an enterprise that stores recently accessed web pages to improve response time for users when the same content is requested within a certain time after the original request.
 Most web browsers also implement a browser cache by writing recently obtained data to a local data storage device.
 HTTP requests by a browser may ask only for data that has changed since the last access.
 Web pages and resources may contain expiration information to control caching to secure sensitive data, such as in online banking, or to facilitate frequently updated sites, such as news media.
 Even sites with highly dynamic content may permit basic resources to be refreshed only occasionally.
-Web site designers find it worthwhile to collate resources such as CSS data and JavaScript into a few site-wide files so that they can be cached efficiently.
+Website designers find it worthwhile to collate resources such as CSS data and JavaScript into a few site-wide files so that they can be cached efficiently.
 Enterprise firewalls often cache Web resources requested by one user for the benefit of many users.
 Some search engines store cached content of frequently accessed websites.

 Security

-For criminals, the Web has become a venue to spread malware and engage in a range of cybercrimes, including (but not limited to) identity theft, fraud, espionage and intelligence gathering.
+For criminals, the Web has become a venue to spread malware and engage in a range of cybercrime, including (but not limited to) identity theft, fraud, espionage, and intelligence gathering.
 Web-based vulnerabilities now outnumber traditional computer security concerns, and as measured by Google, about one in ten web pages may contain malicious code.
 Most web-based attacks take place on legitimate websites, and most, as measured by Sophos, are hosted in the United States, China and Russia.
 The most common of all malware threats is SQL injection attacks against websites.
 Through HTML and URIs, the Web was vulnerable to attacks like cross-site scripting (XSS) that came with the introduction of JavaScript and were exacerbated to some degree by Web 2.0 and Ajax web design that favours the use of scripts.
-Today by one estimate, 70% of all websites are open to XSS attacks on their users.
+In one 2007 estimate, 70% of all websites are open to XSS attacks on their users.
 Phishing is another common threat to the Web.
 In February 2013, RSA (the security division of EMC) estimated the global losses from phishing at $1.5 billion in 2012.
 Two of the well-known phishing methods are Covert Redirect and Open Redirect.

 Proposed solutions vary.
-Large security companies like McAfee already design governance and compliance suites to meet post-9/11 regulations, and some, like Finjan have recommended active real-time inspection of programming code and all content regardless of its source.
+Large security companies like McAfee already design governance and compliance suites to meet post-9/11 regulations, and some, like Finjan Holdings have recommended active real-time inspection of programming code and all content regardless of its source.
 Some have argued that for enterprises to see Web security as a business opportunity rather than a cost centre, while others call for "ubiquitous, always-on digital rights management" enforced in the infrastructure to replace the hundreds of companies that secure data and networks.
 Jonathan Zittrain has said users sharing responsibility for computing safety is far preferable to locking down the Internet.